shmuelhizmi/web-desktop-environment/README.md

 :comet: Applications store with user made apps ( will take quite a long time to implement )

 # Run from source
+Note that to build the project you need to be running from a linux box (or wsl) with NPM 7 installed,
 ## Run

 **quick run**